GrzegorzStary/Rent-It/README.md

 #### Measures Implemented
 - ARIA Labels:
-The site is extensively ARIA-labelled, allowing screen readers to correctly interpret and announce key elements (navigation, buttons, forms, and checkout).
+The site is extensively ARIA labelled, allowing screen readers to correctly interpret and announce key elements (navigation, buttons, forms, and checkout).

 - Keyboard Navigation:
 All interactive elements can be reached and activated using only the keyboard.